 Your child (or student) comes to you with a picture she has just drawn.
 You look at it and say something like, “Wow, that’s beautiful.”
-Then you put it on the fridge.
+Then, you put it on the fridge.
 And that is pretty much it.
 While there is nothing wrong with this scenario, if you want your child to think critically and creatively about her art, you could use this opportunity to ask some questions.
 Here are some suggestions to get you started:

 - What can you tell me about your picture?
 This open-ended question is a great way to get kids talking about their art.
 It is especially good if you cannot tell what the picture is.
-Nothing worse than saying, “What a lovely horse.” only to have the child tell you it is supposed to be a dog.
+Nothing worse than saying, “What a lovely horse,” only to have the child tell you it is supposed to be a dog.

 - How did you get the idea for this picture?
-By explaining the inspiration, the child recognizes his own creative spark and makes the connection from real-life events to artistic creation
+By explaining the inspiration, the child recognizes his own creative spark and makes the connection from real-life events to artistic creation.

 - What title would you give this work?
 Titles can offer a new dimension to a piece of art.
 Also, a title encourages your child to think about the main idea or concept of her work.

-- Why did you…..use brown for the sky?
+- Why did you…use brown for the sky?
 Make the girl so much larger than the boy?
 Use only the bottom of the paper?
-Basically ask why the child decided to draw or color a specific element of the work in a particular way.
+Basically, ask why the child decided to draw or color a specific element of the work in a particular way.
 Make sure your tone is neutral – you are asking for clarity, not judging or criticizing the work.

 - If you could make this picture again, what would you do differently?
-Professional artists often make many versions of the same picture, trying new things, tweaking, experimenting.
+Professional artists often make many versions of the same picture, trying new things, tweaking, and experimenting.
 Encourage your young artist to do the same.